Comin’ at-ya with some Friday the 13th scare time!

-Everybody loves curling up on the couch with a bag of popcorn, pop, and a good movie, so why not enjoy that this Halloween?
+Everybody loves curling up on the couch with a bag of popcorn, and a good movie.
+Why not enjoy that this Halloween?
 Here are a few movies for stay-at-home horror-lovers!

 Feed – PG-13